Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Our method: degeneracy cutting

 \subsection{Numerical analysis}

 To verify the effectiveness of the BP+DC decoder, we numerically calculate its decoding failure probabilities for surface codes and BB codes, and compare the results with those of other decoders in Fig.~\ref{fig_codecapacity}.
 The simulations are performed under the \emph{code-capacity noise model}, in which only data qubits suffer independent bit-flip errors with probability $p_i=p$, while stabilizer measurement is assumed to be noiseless.
 Under this assumption, the prior error probabilities are represented as $\vb{p} = (p,\ldots,p)$.
 Let us first discuss the results for surface codes.
 From Fig.~\ref{fig_codecapacity}, we observe that the BP+DC decoder achieves performance approaching that of the BP+OSD decoder, while significantly reducing computational cost.
 This indicates that the effect of degeneracy is effectively reduced by performing DC.
 However, the performance of BP+DC is slightly worse than that of BP+OSD.
 To confirm that this performance gap is not caused by an excessive elimination of variable nodes, we also perform OSD post-processing using data qubits that are not removed when BP+DC fails, which we refer to as BP+DC+OSD.
-From Fig.~\ref{fig_codecapacity}, we see that the performance of BP+DC+OSD matches that of BP+OSD, demonstrating that valid solutions still exist in the modified Tanner graph.
+From Fig.~\ref{fig_codecapacity}, we see that the performance of BP+DC+OSD matches that of BP+OSD, suggesting that the graph modification introduced by DC does not eliminate the solutions found by OSD.